allianceauth/allianceauth/docs/features/states.md

 ## Overview

-In Alliance Auth v1 admins were able to define which corporations and alliances were to be considered "members" with full permissions and "blues" with restricted permissions.
+In Alliance Auth v1 admins were able to define which Corporations and Alliances were to be considered "members" with full permissions and "blues" with restricted permissions.
 The state system is the replacement for these static definitions: admins can now create as many states as desired, as well as extend membership to specific characters.

 ## Creating a State
 States are created through your installation's admin site.
 Upon install three states are created for you: `Member`, `Blue`, and `Guest`.
 New ones can be created like any other Django model by users with the appropriate permission (`authentication | state | Can add state`) or superusers.